-The staff at Swiss Precision Machining continues to move our business of more than 30 years forward and we couldn’t be prouder to call them family.
+The staff at Swiss Precision Machining, LLC continues to move our business of more than 30 years forward and we couldn’t be prouder to call them family.
 In this blog series we’re highlighting our team.
 We invite you to get to know the people behind the products.

 Team Member Name: Joseph (Joe) Haupers

 Position: Sales Director